 - Look for titles likely to cover your ancestors.
-To see if GenealogyBank has papers from the places and times your family lived, go to the homepage and click on Newspaper Titles, then on either Full List or a state.
+To see if GenealogyBank has papers from the places and times your family lived, go to the homepage and scroll down to Newspaper Titles, then click on See all states.
 Each state listing has links to search all that state’s Newspaper Archives or recent obituaries, plus a list of newspapers arranged by city.
 To search a specific newspaper, click on its title.

 - Search by record category.
 On the left side of the Newspaper Archives search page is a list of categories, including Historical Obituaries, Birth Records, Marriage Records, Passenger Lists and Legal, Probate & Court.
 In practice, searching by category usually produces many matches that don’t fit, but it’s worth a try.
 A search on the last name Shaubut in the Historical Obituaries category produces 38 matches, including several obituaries, plus an adoption, a court case and many local news items.